Equidistribution of numerical semigroup gaps modulo $m$

 \section{Preliminaries}

 In this paper, we will often work with intervals of integers.
 For $a,b\in\Z$ with $a\le b$ we will let

-And since we may need to allow for repetition of elements later in this paper (in Section \ref{sec:nonzero-apery-arithmetic}), we work with multisets, denoting them with curly braces.
+And since we will need to allow for repetition of elements in Section \ref{sec:nonzero-apery-arithmetic}, we work with multisets, denoting them with curly braces.
 Multisets have the same properties as sets with one exception: repetition is allowed.
 For example, $\{0,0,1\}\ne\{0,1\}$.
 As a result, if $A$ and $B$ are finite multisets of cardinalities $\#(A)$ and $\#(B)$, then the cardinality of their union is $\#\left(A\cup B\right)=\#(A)+\#(B)$.